Our proposed model of independent living with support

 - is personalised to their particular needs and is regularly reviewed in partnership with them and their families

 - provides a safe and secure service, delivered by highly skilled and compassionate staff, whilst promoting independence, good health and wellbeing

 Our planned support service will have staff on site 24 hours a day, seven days a week.
 Each person’s needs will be individually assessed prior to living in the home but also updated on a regular basis to ensure that as their condition changes, we continue to meet their needs.
 This assessment will cover not only health and social care, but also their social needs which could include contact with their families, going to events outside the home, or even providing administrative support to help with day to day living.

 Our ethos is to encourage and support continued contact with their families, but also to help people continue to do activities they have always enjoyed, for as long as they wish to.
 We will be encouraging volunteers to be part of this through our ‘Friends of Homes’ project, which will engage people from the local community.

-We are working closely with YoungDementia UK and other experts in health and social care, in particular dementia services, to ensure that people receive the optimum support in our home.
+We are working closely with those working in health and social care and others with an interest in the care of people with young onset dementia, to ensure that people receive the optimum support in our home.
 We will also be evaluating people’s quality of life and their experience of life in our home, as well as how our support benefits care-givers and the wider family.